ideal-lab5/idn-docs/docs/guides_and_tutorials/quickstart.md

 ### 💻 **Path 2: Smart Contract Integration**

-**Who it's for:** Developers building a **dApp on a smart contract parachain** (e.g., Moonbeam or Astar).
+**Who's it for?** Developers building a **dApp on a smart contract parachain** (e.g., Moonbeam or Astar).

-**What it is:** This integration uses a simple **XCM call** to request services from the Ideal Network.
+**What is it?** This integration uses a simple **XCM call** to request services from the Ideal Network.
 It's a permissionless, easy-to-use method that lets you build powerful dApps without needing your own runtime.

 ➜ [Go to cross-chain ink!
 Smart Contract Integration Guide](./parachains/smart_contracts/ink.md)